jyojay/MONU_Project_4/README.md

 - Sentiment analysis - textblob and vader use natural language processing techniques
 - Word frequency distribution
 - Create a new file for each model
+- Asha and Jyotsna can create a machine learning model and create test<br><br>

 _Frontend_<br>
 - Javascript, HTML, CSS<br>